-- (a) when incumbent airlines representing more than half of the operations at an airport, and/or the airport managing body, consider that the capacity is insufficient for actual or planned operations at certain periods or - (b) when new entrants encounter serious problems in securing acceptable timings at the airport in question or - (c) when the government responsible for the airport considers it necessary, then the government concerned should ensure that a thorough capacity analysis is carried out as soon as possible, organised by the airport managing body, and taking into consideration recognised methods for capacity assessment.
+- (a) when incumbent airlines and/or airlines wishing to operate at an airport, and/or the airport managing body, consider that the capacity is insufficient for actual or planned operations at certain periods or - (b) when the government responsible for the airport considers it necessary.

+then the government concerned should ensure that a thorough capacity analysis is carried out as soon as possible, organised by the airport managing body, and taking into consideration recognised methods for capacity assessment.
 (See Appendix 5 for information on some of these methods.)